UDASE-CHiME2023/reverberant-LibriCHiME-5/README.md

 # Reveberant LibriCHiME-5

-This repository contains instructions for creating the reverberant LibriCHiME-5 dataset for the UDASE task of the CHiME-7 challenge.
+This repository contains instructions for creating the reverberant LibriCHiME-5 dataset (audio files) for the UDASE task of the CHiME-7 challenge.

+The code to generate the metadata files is available in [this repository](https://github.com/UDASE-CHiME2023/reverberant-LibriCHiME-5-internal).

 ## Preparation